 The liquidation of one’s assets to pay for long-term medical expenses and personal care usually means that any estate and financial legacy are then gone, with nothing left over to pass on to loved ones.

 Long-term care insurance helps with this, and it can preserve one’s finances despite the need for extremely expensive, all-intensive, long-term care.

 Who is Long-Term Care for?

-Many people don’t think about long-term care until they are at an advanced age, and their chances of entering a nursing home are at their highest.
+Many people don’t think about long-term health care coverage until they are at an advanced age, and their chances of entering a nursing home or other residential care facility are at their highest.
 This is for a good reason.
 The vast majority of people who use long-term care insurance policies are elderly, and their health is usually degrading, or they don’t have family members capable of helping them in an in-home environment.

 However, that’s not the most ideal way to approach it.

 Most financial advisors recommend enrolling in a long-term care insurance policy at an earlier age.
 This is due to a couple of reasons.

 Younger policyholders premium costs are much lower than older policyholders.
 This is due to the low likelihood that they’ll actually use the insurance any time soon.
 However, having the policy in place will make any transition into long-term care later on an easier and less stressful process.
 If you don’t need it until you’re older, you’ll have put quite a bit of money over many years into your policy, and you’ll likely have more to work with when you actually need it.

 While most people don’t tend to fixate on it, life is fairly unpredictable.
 You might be 30 years old and at peak physical condition, but a sudden accident or succumbing to any of a wide range of unforeseen health conditions can rapidly change your health status and land you needing some living adjustments and a range of services or nursing care.